Excerpts from the Jeffersonian Republic project:

 Continued from the previous excerpt

-“Approximately 80 hours ago,” Major Brevor announced, “patrol ship 27 was captured in Sol's Belt by United Nations forces.
+“Approximately 80 hours ago,” Major Brevor announced, “patrol ship 27 was captured in the trailing group of Jupiter's Trojan asteroids by United Nations forces.
 Your orders - our orders from the Pentamvirate - are to recover or destroy the ship to prevent Marsten technology from falling into the hands of the enemy.”
 Her narrative was unnecessary.
 The information was clearly displayed on the pad in Ternel's hand.

 The Commodore's thoughts raced.
 How-? -No, it had happened, blame could be assigned later.
 But why him?
 The SEALs, his creation, were more than capable-